RBVI/ChimeraX/prereqs/openmm/README.txt

 Build notes for OpenMM
 ----------------------

-Not sure where the 7.5 builds came from except for Linux.
-On Linux, we need to build OpenMM with the same compiler environment as the rest of ChimeraX.
+The 7.5 builds came from https://anaconda.org/omnia-dev/openmm/files.

+On Linux, we need OpenMM built with the same C++ compiler as the rest of ChimeraX so that ISOLDE can link to both ChimeraX and OpenMM libraries.
 At this time, that is CentOS 7 with devtoolset-9.
 And it is devtoolset-9 so OpenMM can use newer C++ constructs.
 See ticket #3756.
 In the openmm_build3.zip file with a build script and a singularity definition file that is used to create the .tar.gz file.
 And that .tar.gz is placed on the chimerax web site for downloading.

 Old Build notes for OpenMM
 --------------------------